roy-ganz/toql/book/src/3-api/1-introduction.md

 # The Toql API

 Toql relies on backends to handle database differences.
-These backends implement a common trait, the `ToqlApi`, which serves as an entry point for any high level function.
+These backends implement the `ToqlApi` trait which serves as an entry point for any high level function.
 The backends internally then use the Toql library to do their job.